theislab/HRCA-reproducibility/README.md

-## Human Retina Cell Atlas v1 | Integration bencharmk
+## Human Retina Cell Atlas v1 | Integration benchmark and query-to-reference

 In this repository, notebooks are provided for the following analyses: